What is Conscious Connected Breathwork?

 After the breathing process, there is time for integration and reflection.
 This is a vital part of the process, allowing your body and mind to settle into stillness.
 Integration helps ground any emotions, insights, or sensations that have surfaced.

-While a single Breathwork session can offer powerful insight and emotional release, many find that a series of sessions provides a deeper opportunity for healing and transformation.
-Spreading a block of up to 10 sessions over time allows space to integrate the insights and experiences from each one, creating more lasting and meaningful change.
+While a single Breathwork session can offer powerful insight and emotional release, many find that a series of sessions provides an opportunity for deeper healing and transformation.
+Spreading a block of 5 to 10 sessions over time allows space to integrate the insights and experiences from each one, creating more lasting and meaningful change.

 We only need to pay attention to our in-breath and out-breath.
 Just focus on that.
 That’s all it takes to begin to calm the agitation in your mind and body and restore stability and peace within yourself..